-Homework can be a real chore for students and parents will note that they might also spend a lot of time helping their kids with homework.
-Some students seem to do better than others but even the best students can get hung up on homework, or just burned out from the daily load, from time to time.
-We are excited to share with you 5 Ways To Help Your Kids With Their Homework.
+Homework can be a real chore for students.
+Parents also note that they spend a lot of time helping their kids with homework.
+Some students seem to do better than others, but even the best students can get hung up on homework or just burned out from the daily load.
+We are excited to share with you five tips to help your kids with their homework.

-Whether your child struggles regularly with homework, or just needs a little help now and then, here are some things you can do to make it easier.
+Whether your child struggles regularly with homework or just needs a little help now and then, here are some things you can do to make it easier.

 We hope that with these five tips to help your kids with their homework, you find that homework time goes a little more smoothly in the future.

 Remember to give yourself some grace, too!
 Parenting is hard.
 There are some days when I simply forget to do all the mom things.
 It happens.
 Start again tomorrow.
 Remember, you are your child's first teacher and your attitude, encouragement, and the structure you provide make all the difference.